-In each case, receipt of severance benefits is conditioned on the NEO providing a release of claims, compliance with customary confidentiality and inventions assignment covenants and, in Mr. Lebda's case, compliance with non-competition and customer and employee non-solicitation restrictions during employment and for twenty-four months thereafter and, with respect to our other NEOs, compliance with non-competition and customer non-solicitation restrictions during employment and for twenty-four months thereafter (except in Mr. Peyree's case, compliance with non-competition restrictions during employment and for eighteen months thereafter), employee non-solicitation restrictions during employment and for twenty-four months thereafter.
+In each case, receipt of severance benefits is conditioned on the NEO providing a release of claims, compliance with customary confidentiality and inventions assignment covenants and, in Mr. Lebda's case, compliance with non-competition and customer and employee non-solicitation restrictions during employment and for twenty-four months thereafter and, with respect to our other NEOs, compliance with non-competition and customer non-solicitation restrictions during employment and for twenty-four months thereafter (except in Mr. Peyree's case, compliance with non-competition restrictions during employment and for eighteen months thereafter), employee non-solicitation restrictions during employment and for eighteen months thereafter and contractor, lender, supplier and vendor non-solicitation restrictions during employment and for twelve months thereafter.